Xijun95/CS496-DL-Seminar/README.md

 # CS496-DL-Seminar

-The course final delivery for replicating the paper: "Deep architectures for long-term stock price prediction with a heuristic-based strategy for trading simulations".
+The final delivery for replicating the paper: "Deep architectures for long-term stock price prediction with a heuristic-based strategy for trading simulations".

 ## Description of the paper